ArctosDB/documentation-wiki/_documentation/taxonomy.markdown

 ## Overview

+The taxonomic model in Arctos is designed to provide both a controlled table to reduce errors and the flexibility to accommodate each collection’s preferred taxonomic structure and ongoing changes in taxonomic classifications.

 "Taxonomy" for the purposes of this document and Arctos in general is "some formal naming system."
 Arctos taxonomy is not necessarily hierarchical, it is not limited to biological taxonomies, we follow no